06 Jun Measuring What Matters in Digital Coaching

 This was a problem: in elearning it’s enough for a participant to open a module and get 100% on a test to call it a day – in effect you’re simply tracking consumption.
 In digital coaching, not so much, because this will tell you nothing of how your participants’ behaviors and mindsets have changed for the better.

 We focus on consumption because it’s easier to see and talk about – but digital coaching isn’t about what’s evident!
-The question then is: what are my participants creating in the digital coaching process, which I can look at to understand the changes happening in their minds?
+The question then is: what are my participants creating in the automated coaching process, which I can look at to understand the changes happening in their minds?

 Use tools that measure outcomes, not usage